Cycling 101: The Basics

 • Follow all traffic signals and road signs, including red lights, one way road signs, and other common traffic signals.

 • Signal before turning.
 When turning left, hold your left arm straight out, pointing in the direction you’re turning.
 When turning right, hold your left hand up in the air at a right angle.
+Most places also allow you to hold your right arm straight out to signal a right turn.

 • In many places, cyclists are legally required to use lights at night.
 Even if it’s not a law, lights are always a good idea when riding at night.